Abounding in Hope with Lyme

 Identifying and Diagnosing Lyme disease

 How can you possibly know if you have a Lyme infection?
-While standard tests like the ELISA and Western Blot have a reputation of being highly inaccurate there are other tests available which are offered by labs specializing in tick-borne infections.
+While standard tests like the ELISA and Western Blot have a reputation of being highly inaccurate.
+There are other tests available through labs that specialize in tick-borne infections.
 These labs have a much higher percentage of accuracy but they’re still not 100 percent.

 While keeping your immune system in tip-top shape can help prevent a serious infection, it’s very important to seek the advice of a trained physician to help combat the symptoms of an early or late infection.
 Antibiotics alone are often not thought to be the best course of action for a late infection because once again these stealthy microbes know how to hide from them too.